Revolver: History

 In 1821, the US Navy trialled a revolver belonging to Captain Artemus Wheeler; in 1819 and 1824, two committees of British artillery officers examined a similar revolver from Elisha Collier.
 FitzRoy Somerset, as secretary to the Master-General of the Ordnance the Duke of Wellington, reported that the gun had fired 'one hundred rounds in twenty-nine minutes at a target distant one-hundred yard, putting seventy-one balls through the target and lodging one in it... [with another] five rounds at two hundred yards... there was not a missfire in the 105 rounds.'
 The weapon was not adopted, however, for the same reason that previous similar guns had not been widely distributed: they were complicated, difficult to use and prohibitively expensive to make.
 A rare exception was the early 19th century popularity of multiple-barrel handguns called "pepper-boxes".
 Originally they were muzzleloaders, but in 1837, the Belgian gunsmith Mariette invented a hammerless pepperbox with a ring trigger and turn-off barrels that could be unscrewed.

-In 1836, American Samuel Colt patented a popular revolver which led to the widespread use of the revolver.
+In 1836, American Samuel Colt patented a popular revolver which led to widespread use, and for which Colt is credited as having invented the first modern practical revolver.
 Colt used a ratchet and pawl mechanism to rotate the cylinder by cocking the hammer, which provided a reliable and repeatable way to index each round and did away with the need to manually rotate the cylinder.
 According to Colt, he came up with the idea for the revolver while at sea, inspired by the capstan and its similar ratchet and pawl mechanism, although similar examples of such revolvers did exist in museum collections and the existence of an earlier example could have precluded Colt registering a patent on the mechanism.
-Nevertheless, the new mechanism, coupled with Colt's ability as a salesman - one historian describing him as 'a pioneer Madison Avenue-style pitchman' - and his approach to manufacturing ensured his influence spread.
+Nevertheless, the new mechanism, coupled with Colt's ability as a salesman—one historian describing him as 'a pioneer Madison Avenue-style pitchman'—and his approach to manufacturing ensured his influence spread.
 The build quality of his company's guns became famous, and its armories in America and England trained several seminal generations of toolmakers and other machinists, who had great influence in other manufacturing efforts of the next half century.